Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 </dependency>
 ```

 2. Add an interceptor to RestTemplate, telling it to do name lookups with Ribbon.
-In WorkshopApplication, add inside the `ClientApplication` class
+In WorkshopApplication, add inside the `WorkshopApplication` class
 ```java
 @Configuration
 public static class ApplicationConfig {